voluntaryway/bitcoinsimulator/README.md

 # bitcoinsimulator
 Educational Blockchain Simulator with interactive Tutorial.

-You can find a running version on: https://bitcoinsimulator.tk
+NEW DOMAIN: You can find a running version on: https://bitcoinsimulator.duckdns.org

 Run the server with node.js.